ceedee666/modern-abap-curriculum/docs/data_model.md

 ```

 Create the class `ZCL_GENERATE_DATA` in the `Z_RATING_DB` package and execute it.
+Instead
-Do not simply copy the code of the class but write the code in the editor instead.
-Use code completion (`<CTRL><SPACE>`) to
+of simply copying the code of the class, write the code in the editor and use code
-see the code completion features of Eclipse and the ADT.
-For example, it is possible to
+completion (`<CTRL><SPACE>`) to explore the code completion features of Eclipse and
-get the fields of a table line using code completion.
+the ADT.
+For example, it is possible to get the fields of a table line using code completion.

-After executing the class the
-data preview of the table `ZRATING` should look similar to the screenshot below.
+After executing the class, the data preview of the `ZRATING` table should look similar to the screenshot below.

 ![Data Preview of the `ZRATING` Table](imgs/data_model/data_preview.png)